Tajikistani Internal Troops: Background

 The first Tajik militia was founded on 7 December 1924, when the People's Commissariat of Internal Affairs of the Tajik Autonomous Republic was formed.
 A week later on 14 December, Abdullo Yarmukhamedov was appointed the first People's Commissar for Internal Affairs.
 On 5 February 1925, 33 NKVD officers were transferred from Tashkent to Dushanbe, where they would be stationed permanently as part of the NKVD division in Dyushambe the next day.

 Modern history

-The Tajik Internal Troops were officially founded on 10 April 1993, over a month after the founding of the Armed Forces of the Republic of Tajikistan.
+The Tajikistani Internal Troops were officially founded on 10 April 1993, over a month after the founding of the Armed Forces of the Republic of Tajikistan.
 It was founded originally as a Directorate.
 In 2011, by decree of the Government of Tajikistan, the Internal Troops was expanded in the number of personnel, in a number of cities and regions of the country additional locations of Military Unit No. 3503 were created.
 Since Tajikistan's independence from the USSR, over 1,700 personnel of the internal troops were killed in the line of duty.